 Our conclusion?
-Listen to the various states’ health departments, and keep a critical eye on vaping products, in particular disposable vape pens.
-We would also say to generally avoid using these products, as they could be mislabelled or even be an illegal duplicate of a product that is legitimate.
+Listen to the various states’ health departments, and keep a critical eye on vaping products, particularly disposable vape pens.
+We would also say to avoid using these products, as they could be mislabelled or even be an illegal duplicate of a legitimate product.

-If you want to vape, it is perhaps best to use a high-quality vaporizer that is designed to heat raw flower and concentrate, avoiding pre-filled cartridges and disposable vape pens.
+If you want to vape, it is perhaps best to use a high-quality vaporizer designed to heat raw flower and concentrate, avoiding pre-filled cartridges and disposable vape pens.

 Get Your Medical Card

 Connect with a licensed physician online in minutes.

 Vaping CBD does not conjure up that distinctive weed smell.
 Instead, you’ll smell whatever aromas and flavors are in the vaping product.
 Remember, though, that flavored vaping products have been banned nationally.
 However, these products are still available to consumers in some places and should be avoided at all costs.